 We propose a few sensors like the IR sensor which contains a transmitter and a receiver attached to the same unit.
 This way the IR ray is sent and if there is an obstacle, there comes a disturbance and it is notified.

 We also bring up the MEMS sensor which is used to detect the displacement in the track.
-The way this works is we input the x, y and z coordinates to the senson and If there is any displacement it gets reflected on the output.
+The way this works is we input the x, y and z coordinates to the sensor and If there is any displacement it gets reflected on the output.

-The final sensor is a voltage senson which uses the principle of conductivity through the railway tracks to detect the flow and to detect any sort of blockage or any hinderence to the flow of the electricity.
+The final sensor is a voltage sensor which uses the principle of conductivity through the railway tracks to detect the flow and to detect any sort of blockage or any hinderence to the flow of the electricity.

-4.3.
+4.2.
 PROJECT OBJECTIVES

 Objectives are very important in defining a system in order to set the things needed to be done for the completion of the product.